|

 is achieved by maximizing the sum of values in the

-diagonal boxes of the classification matrix
+diagonal boxes of the classification matrix.

 (fig.10B).

-Data columns without differences that is without discrimination between
+Data columns without discrimination between classification

-classification categories are permanently removed from further
+categories are removed

-- Data records (patients) are classified according
+- Data records (patient classification masks) are classified according

-to the highest positional coincidence of the individual
+to their highest positional coincidence

 - Multiple classifications occur at equal positional